puzzmo-com/xd-crossword-tools/README.md

 - `## Design`

-  TODO: This is a WIP extension to describe the visual aspects of individual cells.
+  This is our WIP extension to describe the visual aspects of individual cells.
 The `xd` format uses lowercase letters in the grid to indicate a particular special trait (for example having a circle background.)
-We are looking at describing a more complex set of visual attributes, and so the puz -> xd parser uses the notes section to indicate the design attributes in a manner similar to how rebuses are handled.
+We are looking at describing a more complex set of visual attributes, and so the puz -> xd parser uses a new section to indicate the design attributes in a manner similar to how rebuses are handled.

-  We'd like to support options for:

-  - border colors
-  - border removal
-  - background colors

-  You can see an example of this in alpha-bits above.

-  Perhaps we really embrace markdown and use a style tag?
-This keeps the style info next to the design itself.

   ```md
   ## Design